sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-provider.md

 This message is expected to fail if:

-* The storage provider doesn't existed;
+* The storage provider doesn't exist;
 * The tokens that are deposited do not belong to the denomination that is specified as the deposit denomination of the SP module.